In pictures: Queen Elizabeth II in North America

 In 1991, the Queen and George HW Bush planted a linden tree on the grounds of the White House.

-The tree replaced an older one that had been planted in 1937 by her father King George VI after it was destroyed in a storm.
+The tree replaced an older one - planted in 1937 by her father King George VI - after it was destroyed in a storm.

 President Barack Obama and his wife Michelle first met the Queen in London in 2009.